Big speed

 Another problem you might run into with the Workers’ Compensation statute of limitation is that while it may seem simple when you read it, it can be subject to different interpretations.
 These can lead to disputes between you and your employer, or the Department of Labor and Industries (“DLI”), or both about whether you filed your claim on time, disputes that can linger even after your claim is initially approved.
 If later on your claim is denied because a court holds that you missed the statute of limitation, then not only will you lose your future benefits but you may have to repay any you already received.

-What is the Washington Workers’ Compensation Statute of Limitation?
+What Is The Washington Workers’ Compensation Statute of Limitation?

 We can’t make you do it, but we can make you wish you had